Comment on page

 For example, in UK Biobank (UKB) data there are related individuals and many phenotypes with unbalanced case/control ratios, such as rare diseases diagnoses.
 SAIGE has been used on imbalanced case/control ratios as large as 1:1138 with 358 cases and 407,399 controls.
 [Ref]

-We will use the swiss-army-knife (SAK) application (https://platform.dnanexus.com/app/swiss-army-knife on the DNAnexus platform or https://ukbiobank.dnanexus.com/app/swiss-army-knife on the UKB platform) to concatenate the autosomal assayed genotypes together and generate a single set of PLINK binary files that will be used as input to the saige_gwas_grm app.
+The Swiss Army Knife (SAK) application (https://platform.dnanexus.com/app/swiss-army-knife on the DNAnexus platform or https://ukbiobank.dnanexus.com/app/swiss-army-knife on the UKB platform) can be used to concatenate the autosomal assayed genotypes together and generate a single set of PLINK binary files that will be used as input to the saige_gwas_grm app.

 The SAK interface will prompt for inputs.
-On the “Analysis Inputs” tab, provide the required input files by selecting the files for chromosomes 1-22 with assayed genotypes:
+On the “Analysis Inputs” tab, provide the required input files by selecting the files for chromosomes 1-22 with the assayed genotypes.

 This code will create a list of input files to be merged, merge the listed files using plink into a (.bim, .bed, .fam) set of files, and return the set of merged (.bim, .bed, .fam) files as output.

-We will use the output of Step 1 to run saige_gwas_grm application to generate the variance ratio and model files. saige_gwas_grm application takes the following inputs:
+Next the output of Step 1 will be used to run saige_gwas_grm application to generate the variance ratio and model files. saige_gwas_grm application takes the following inputs:

 Select the files for required inputs and set the configuration parameters for the run including covariates and phenotype information as well as advanced options to define thresholds for variants to be included.

 The GRM app will produce a model .rda file, variance ratio file and the association result file for the subset of randomly selected markers.
 Use the default mem3_ssd1_v2_x32 instance type pre-selected in the app.
 The model .rda file and Variance ratio file will be used as inputs for saige_gwas_svat app to perform single variant association tests.